nsrr/hchs-documentation/pages/polysomnography-introduction.md

 # Polysomnography introduction

-In-home polysomnography (PSG) was conducted using the Apnea Risk Evaluation System (ARES, Unicorder, Advanced Brain Imaging, Carlsbad CA).
+In-home polysomnography (PSG) was conducted using the Apnea Risk Evaluation System (ARES Unicorder, Advanced Brain Imaging, Carlsbad CA).
 Nocturnal recordings were transmitted to the centralized reading center at Brigham and Women's Hospital and data were scored by trained technicians using current guidelines.

 Notes: